Why should businessmen read great literature?

 “To ask and then to answer these questions as far as one can, one needs above all a priceless and taxing involvement with truth and beauty,” the novelist Mark Helprin writes.
 “Nowhere do they run together with such complexity and power as in the gracefully written word.”
 Some novels of particular interest to those engaged in the active life include Walker Percy’s Moviegoer, William Faulkner’s Absalom, Absalom, William Shakespeare’s Tempest, Leo Tolstoy’s Anna Karenina, Joseph Conrad’s Heart of Darkness, and Fyodor Dostoevsky’s Brothers Karamozov.
 There are, of course, many others; Invitation to the Classics, edited by Louise Cowan and Os Guinness, provides one indispensable reading list that would take a lifetime to complete.

 Vigen Guroian is Professor of Religious Studies at the University of Virginia.
+He is also a member of the Clarion’s editorial advisory board.

 This essay was first published in Religion and Liberty in the summer of 2002 and was reprinted in Prof. Guroian’s Rallying the Really Human Things: The Moral Imagination in Politics, Literature, and Everyday Life (2005, ISI Books).